rackerlabs/mimic/README.md

 * enables ability to test unusual behaviors/errors of an api
 * acts as a central repository for mocked responses from services

+### Quick start

+The fastest way to install and start Mimic is:

+    pip install mimic
+    twisted -n mimic

+Then you can make this request to get make sure Mimic is working and see the service catalogue with available endpoints:

+    curl -s -XPOST -d '{"auth":{"RAX-KSKEY:apiKeyCredentials":{"username":"mimic","apiKey":"12345"}}}' http://localhost:8900/identity/v2.0/tokens | python -m json.tool

+In order to configure a project to use Mimic, you just need to update the Authentication Endpoint.
+In many projects, including the [OpenStack Client CLI](https://wiki.openstack.org/wiki/OpenStackClient) or the [OpenStack Keystone client](https://github.com/openstack/python-keystoneclient/) you can do that by setting the `OS_AUTH_URL` environment variable or the `--os-auth-url` option.
+For example:

+    keystone --os-username mimic --os-password 1235 --os-auth-url http://localhost:8900/identity/v2.0/ catalog

 ### Come join us develop Mimic!
 Talk to us at ##mimic on irc.freenode.net ###

 #### Build status: ####